A man points as he stands on a tanker carrying liquified natural gas, ten miles off the coast from Hadera.

 After receiving the go-ahead following the court decision, Afek was to proceed with the drilling in February.

-Once work is completed at Ness-5, the company is slated to continue drilling at its next site, Ness-3, located near the Bnei Yehuda industrial area, further south on the Golan Heights.
+Once work is completed at Ness-5, the company is slated to continue drilling at its next site, Ness-3, located near the Bnei Yehuda industrial area, farther south on the Golan Heights.

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>